tlswg/tls13-spec/draft-ietf-tls-tls13.md

 HKDF-Expand.
-This ordering should always be followed (including in future revisions of this document), in particular, one SHOULD NOT use an output of HKDF-Extract as an input to another application of HKDF-Extract without an HKDF-Expand in between, Consecutive applications of HKDF-Expand are allowed as long as these are differentiated via the key and/or the labels.
+This ordering should always be followed (including in future revisions of this document), in particular, one SHOULD NOT use an output of HKDF-Extract as an input to another application of HKDF-Extract without an HKDF-Expand in between.
+Consecutive applications of HKDF-Expand are allowed as long as these are differentiated via the key and/or the labels.

 Note that HKDF-Expand implements a pseudorandom function (PRF) with both inputs and